srikanthlogic/WikipediaDYKTweeter/README.txt

 WikipediaDYKTweeter

-This script aims to populate DYK hooks by scrapping them from the talk page of DYK articles outputs to a csv file.
+DYKHookScrapper.py:- This script aims to populate DYK hooks by scrapping them from the talk page of DYK articles outputs to a csv file.

+WikiDYKTweeter.py:-  This script reads from Google docs spreadsheet where Tweet queue is maintained, creates short  URLs using bit.ly and posts the tweet to twitter

 Prerequisites:
 1. Python 2.6 with mwclient ( http://mwclient.sourceforge.net )